Apache Tutorials for Beginners

 199.187.122.91 - - [06/Mar/2014:04:22:58 +0100] "GET /robots.txt HTTP/1.1" 404 1228 "-" "Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.1; SV1; .NET CLR 2.0.50727)"

-Custom Log creates separate log file for each Virtual Host on your server.
+Custom Log creates a separate log file for each Virtual Host on your server.
 It needs to be specified in the virtual host section of the config file.

 Combined Log Generated by Apache

-Configure your very first Production Web Sever
+Configure your very first Production Web Server

-1. In order to have a running production web server, you need a dedicated node (Physical/Virtual or cloud instance) running Linux/Unix, Windows, MacOS etc.
+1. In order to have a running production web server, you need a dedicated node (physical, virtual, or cloud instance) running Linux, Unix, Windows, macOS, etc.

-2. The Web Server must have a direct network connection and a staticIP address configured on it.
+2. The Web Server must have a direct network connection and a static IP address configured on it.

 Configure Production Web Sever